josiah-d/eeg_analyis_affective_music/README.md

 ## Next Steps

-* Analyze by the type of music
+* Analyze by the type of affective music
-* Analyze by stated response to music
+* Analyze by stated response to affective music exposure
+* Explore sentiment analysis & emotional response to affective music
+* EDA of STD, rate of change, skew, cartesian distance
-* Separate by sex
+* Separate data by sex
 * Normalize data
-* Explore sentiment analysis & emotional response to music
-* EDA of STD, rate of change, skew, cartesian distance

 ---